 CommUnityCare remains updated about COVID-19 and will continue to add new information to this page as it becomes available.
 We recommend preparedness and prevention and are practicing that advice in our clinics with ALL patients, visitors, contractors, vendors, including all of our team members by screening for COVID-19 upon entry to any of our facilities and following all CDC protective measures.

-If you are a CommUnityCare patient or you are uninsured and you are sick with a fever, cough and shortness of breath please call our COVID-19 Hotline at 512-978-8775 (Monday-Friday from 8am-5pm).
+If you are a CommUnityCare patient or you are uninsured and you are sick with a fever, cough, headache, body aches, chills, please call our COVID-19 Hotline at 512-978-8775 (Monday-Friday from 8am-5pm).
 Our medical team will triage all callers and make appropriate recommendations and answer questions related to COVID-19.